A New Sentence Extraction Strategy for Unsupervised Extractive Summarization Methods: The proposed method

-The most intuitive principle when we do manual text summarization is: first, the summary should contain the main (but not all) contents of the article; second, on the basis of the first, the number of words in the summary should be as few as possible.
-The second principle can be explained as: reduce the repetition of the main content, and pay attention to the choice of the secondary content.
-Such a principle should be appropriately modified to "include the main content and extract as few sentences as possible" when used in the extractive summarization method.
-However, the reality is that there is currently no extractive summarization algorithm that automatically determines the number of extracted sentences based on the text.
-This is not included in this article, but belongs to the next step of our plan.
-The current main methods generally directly define the number of abstract sentences.
-In this article, we also default the number of abstract sentences to 3.
+The most intuitive rules when we do manual text summarization is: firstly, the summarization should contain the main (but not all) contents of the article; secondly, on the basis of the first, the number of words in the summarization should be as few as possible.
+The two rules restrict each other.
+For extractive summarization methods, we take sentences as units, thus we can restate the rules as \emph{include more main contents with less sentences}.

-In order to achieve the above-mentioned principles, we must first determine what is the "main content" in the original text.
-We judge whether the sentence is the "main content" based on the importance of the sentence.
-This is also a common practice.
-We also have to consider the principle of "the number of sentences is small".
-Under the condition that the number of sentences is limited to 3, we modify this principle to "include more main content when the number of sentences is fixed".
-Based on this principle, we modified the method of only one round calculation of sentence centrality to multi round, considered the relationship of current extracting sentence to previous extracted sentences, aiming to reduce the summary redundancy to achieve the “to include more main contents” goal.